Looking for support for your finance function? Book a time with an expert.

 • Custom reporting solutions can track DIO by product category, location, or other dimensions

-• Predictive analytics can forecast future DIO based on current trends and planned activities
+• Predictive analytics can model future DIO based on current trends and planned activities

-Visual management through well-designed dashboards helps maintain focus on inventory performance.
+Visual management from properly designed dashboards assists in focusing on inventory performance.

 Consulting and Advisory Services